-Perhaps you now better understand how and why bad “euthanasia” can occur, as well as why it’s important to describe deaths that were traumatic or unpleasant as anything but euthanasia if their occurrence is to be ended or even reduced in frequency.
+Perhaps you now better understand how and why bad “euthanasia”, or dysthanasia (see definition below) can occur, as well as why it’s important to describe deaths that were traumatic or unpleasant as dysthanasia if their occurrence is to be ended or even reduced in frequency.

 If you are among any potential clients who may assume that pet euthanasia is a long settled, well researched procedure adopted throughout the profession and that the danger of anything going wrong is insignificant, you may benefit from hearing that nothing has been found to indicate that’s true.
 But even if it was true, any pet euthanasia can result in an increase in any emotional or mental distress or physical pain that a patient may have felt before the euthanasia began, because each euthanasia presents a unique set of circumstances and because each patient is a unique individual.
 This can occur even during euthanasia performed by experienced professionals with the latest, most up-to-date certification and training.

 ATROCITY; an extremely wicked or cruel act, typically one involving physical violence or injury.
 Google Dictionary